Featured

 China was the entry point for a Center for International Affairs and World Cultures panel discussion on Northeastern’s Boston campus exploring “the state of the world.”
 The evening event was hosted by Mai’a Cross, dean’s professor of political science, international affairs and diplomacy.

-“The State of the World Series really aims to kind of share expertise and have an in-depth discussion on some of the most pressing challenges that face in our world today,” Cross said.
+“The State of the World Series really aims to kind of share expertise and have an in-depth discussion on some of the most pressing challenges that we face in our world today,” Cross said.

 China’s continued efforts to overtake the United States in the world was also discussed.